-1.1 b c For which of the three groups of activity that have been mentioned in this chapter is it possible to draw up working procedures?
-Give three examples of situations where activities could be carried out in an improvised manner.
-Give three examples of routine work.
-A vacation can be approached in a routine, improvised or project-based manner.
-Give an example of each.
-1.2 b c d Which six phases in the execution of a large-scale project are used in this book?
-Describe in your own words the contents of each of these phases.
-Which phases can be combined for a small project?
-Explain why projects are broken down into phases.
-Why should a project not take too long?
-1.3 C Name three projects in your own area of expertise.
-1.4 Define a project.
-Which persons participate in a project and what are their roles?
-1.5 Explain the following statement: "Improvisation can be turned into routine using a project-based approach."
-1.6 What are the different types of projects?
-Explain which type you believe is the most difficult to carry out.
-1.7 Why is it advisable to work from the top down?
-What does "Projects are sometimes difficult to manage" mean?
-1.8 b c d In which phase of a project do the following belong?
-Design report Project plan Building plans Project proposal Project result 1.9 Suppose someone wants to start a copying company.
-Which phases would you recommend?
-List a number of activities for every phase.
+- 1.1 a For which of the three groups of activity that have been mentioned in this chapter is it possible to draw up working procedures? - b Give three examples of situations where activities could be carried out in an improvised manner. - c Give three examples of routine work. - d A vacation can be approached in a routine, improvised or project-based manner.
+Give an example of each. - 1.2 a Which six phases in a large-scale project are used in this book? - b Describe in your own words the contents of each of these phases. - c Which phases can be combined for a small project? - d Explain why projects are broken down into phases. - e Why should a project not take too long? - 1.3 Name three projects in your own area of expertise. - 1.4 a Define a project. - b Which persons participate in a project and what are their roles? - 1.5 Explain the following statement: "Improvisation can be turned into routine using a project-based approach." - 1.6 What are the different types of projects?
+Explain which type you believe is the most difficult to carry out. - 1.7 a Why is it advisable to work from the top down? - b What does "Projects are sometimes difficult to manage" mean? - 1.8 In which phase of a project do the following belong? - a Design report - b Project plan - c Building plans - d Project proposal - e Project result - 1.9 Suppose someone wants to start a copying company. - a Which phases would you recommend? - b List a number of activities for every phase.